 How did we go from dreaming to doing?

 To me now, it sounds completely crazy to say that we went from $24K in debt in suburbia to building an off-grid house debt-free, but it was anything but an overnight change.
-I could say that it all started when we got out of debt, but that would be missing the real underlying principles that have sustained us through everything.
+I could say that it all started when we got out of debt, but that would be missing the real underlying mindset that has sustained us.
 Even on our .2 acre postage stamp in the city, we had “homesteading” hearts.
 We strived to grow and hunt our own food, to make our own cleaners, and to get rid of the excess “stuff” in our lives.

 I’m sure that many of you have that “homesteading” heart right now and either lack the means to get the homestead of your dreams or lack the knowledge of what to do first.
 But like I said before, it isn’t an overnight change.
 It may take you a while, but if you have the vision of what you want your life to be and the drive to get there, you can make those incremental changes just like we did and achieve your dreams.